Common Workout Mistakes

 One of the biggest mistakes is to skip the essential warm-up exercises.
 Professionals on numerous occasions have warned gym-goers to avoid working out cold.

 The reason you need to warm up is that you need to prepare your body for what is coming.
 Through warm-up exercises, you can increase your heart rate, along with blood flow to the joints and muscles.
-If you target specific areas, you will be work on later on while warming up, you will be able to avoid injuries including muscle pulls and strains.
+If you target specific areas, you will be able to avoid injuries including muscle pulls and strains.

 Do note though warming up does not have to be all that extensive, or a chore even.
 For instance, before beginning your run, you can start by walking briskly.
 In another instance, before weight training, perform the first set with half the weights you intended to workout with.